 Unless they contain popular advertising campaigns or celebrities with universal appeal and were produced in limited quantities, most calendars made since the 1960s need to age a few more years to garner an audience with collectors.
 For instance, a calendar from the '60s with the likeness of the Beatles or Elvis would hold some value at present.
 One featuring puppies or kittens in the same age bracket might not be in high demand.

 And although most of them won't, some calendars produced just a few years ago might be worth saving.
 Pop culture phenoms like Harry Potter, the latest pop star icons and other pieces of childhood folks will want to "buy back" as they age might make good things to save.
 You're gambling on most everyone else throwing them away, but what could it hurt if you have room for them after they're no longer useful?

 After all, collectors would fork over plenty of green to own an original Marilyn Monroe calendar.
-One featuring Roy Rogers and Trigger could be worth quite a bit to a Baby Boomer, too.
+One featuring Roy Rogers and Tigger could be worth quite a bit to a Baby Boomer, too.